linyuxuanlin/Wiki_MkDocs/docs/en/使用Markdown高效写作.md

 | LearnShare | 12  |
 | Mike       | 32  |

-To align columns in a table, use the `:` symbol:
+To align columns in the table, you can use `:`:

 - `:---` or `---` for left alignment
 - `:--:` for center alignment